renika/-buridan-quantum-logic/a_linha_do_invisivel.md

 **Citação:**
 Almeida, R. L. (2024). *O Fim da Lógica Binária e o Nascimento do Ternário*.
 Disponível publicamente sob a licença CC BY 4.0.

+# Buridan Quantum Logic: The Collapse of Binary, the Birth of Coherent Ternary

+This repository contains the foundational work that explores the structural and ontological limits of binary logic in computing, physics, cognition, and epistemology — and proposes the emergence of ternary logic as a necessary evolutionary response.

+> “Where the donkey dies, coherence is born.”

+### Licença e Autoria